33 Things to Do in Tijuana, Mexico + Local Info

 This is the perfect place to try a horseback ride along the fabulous coastline.

-There are a number of tour operators that will guide you on a horseback adventure, and one good choice is Pretty Horses Rescue, a non-profit that supports the rescue and rehabilitation of neglected horses in the area.
+There are a number of tour operators that will guide you on a horseback adventure.
+A good choice to do so is Pretty Horses Rescue, a non-profit that supports the rescue and rehabilitation of neglected horses in the area.

 They offer a few riding options, including an ocean view and a romantic dinner sunset ride.

-Just south of Tijuana is Valle de Guadalupe, an expansive wine region.
+However, just south of Tijuana is Valle de Guadalupe, an expansive wine region right here in Baja California.

 You can go at it on your own and pick a winery to visit, or join a tour from Tijuana and let someone else do the work!

-This is a great option for a romantic day, visiting and trying out some new wines while taking in the gorgeous scenery around the area.
+This is a great option for a romantic getaway, where you and your significant other can savor a wine tasting while taking in the gorgeous scenery around the area.

-23. Splurge in a Luxury Hotel in the Valle de Guadalupe
+25. Splurge on a Luxury Hotel in the Valle de Guadalupe

 If you’re looking for a romantic place to stay and love wine, you should splurge on one of the exquisite hotels in the Valle de Guadalupe.
 The most popular and talked about is Encuentro Guadalupe.